16 child actors who left Hollywood and why | ExBulletin

 “Even though I’ve been focusing on art for a long time, since I was in college and made it a priority and a priority, I love playing the part.
 If the right role came, the right one. opportunity, I would totally skip the opportunity, ”she said.

-For more celebrity information sent straight to your inbox, sign up for our daily newsletter.
+For more celebrity info sent straight to your inbox, Subscribe to our daily newsletter.

 Ross malinger is the actor who played Jonas, Tom hanks‘the character’s son, in Insomnia in Seattle.
 He has since slipped out of the spotlight, opting for work in automotive sales like an adult.